pderichs/kalkulator/README.md

 This is by no means bug free and / or production ready - **USE AT YOUR OWN RISK**.

-I have implemented a similar application in C with ncurses before ("simplecalc"), but for usability reasons I wanted to create a GUI application now.
+I have implemented a similar application in C before ("simplecalc"), but for usability reasons I wanted to create a GUI application now.

 This is one item of the "applications every software engineer should implement once in their lifetime" list :)

 # TODO

+- BUG: Scrolling should not scroll col/row header controls
+- BUG: Cell content should not be drawn outside of cells
+- FEAT: Undo
+- FEAT: Redo
+- FEAT: Toolbar
 - FEAT: Print
 - FEAT: Add repl for lisp
 - FEAT: Add code editor for macros?
 - FEAT: Add macro support: OnLoad?
-- FEAT: Undo
-- FEAT: Redo
 - FEAT: Macros: Add OnTimer and Timer start functionality
 - FEAT: Provide possibility to change column width
 - FEAT: Provide possibility to change row height